 Your first option is to take university event management courses, such as the one offered by the University of Central Florida or the one from George Washington University.
 You may be able to take some event management courses online without formally enrolling.
 However, if you have the time and the resources, a bachelor’s degree (BA) in hospitality is an excellent option.
 You can even choose a major in event planning.

 Other degrees you may want to consider include a BA in public relations, communications, marketing or business administration.
 Whichever you choose, make sure it includes courses on vital skills.
 These include special events marketing, cost control strategies, media relations, facilities operations, and even professional ethics.

 Event Planning Certification and Requirements

 If you already have experience, then event management certification is perfect for you.
 While event planning certification courses do exist, you generally won’t have to read much or invest much time here.
 Plus, you can get most certifications online, making them an extremely convenient option.

 Keep in mind, however, event certification is a huge field.
 As such, you’ll need to do your research to find what’s right for you, and your event planning specialty.

-A few types of certification you might consider include:
+A few types of event planning certification programs you might consider include:

 - Certified Special Event Professional (CSEP) – CSEP is seen as an official stamp of approval by many in the events industry.
 As such, it can help you build your brand’s credibility.
 To qualify, you need to have three years of experience working as an event planner.
 Other than that, there are no studies involved.
 You simply take the online exam, in less than a day.